 Yes!
-Israeli teens join Y2I teens for four days.
+Israeli teens will join Y2I teens for a couple of days.
 This is called a mifgash.
 The mifgash is often the highlight of the Y2I experience for many teens.
 The mifgash is a priceless opportunity for American and Israeli teens to meet, get to know each other, and make life-long friendships.

-How will get detailed information about the packing list, money exchanging, roommates and group assignments?
+When will we get detailed information about the packing list, money exchanging, roommates and group assignments?

-A trip orientation meeting will be held in the spring to provide teens and parents all the details about the trip and to answer questions teens and parents may have.
+The trip orientation meeting will take place on Sunday, October 3, 7-8 p.m. to provide teens and parents all the details about the trip and to answer questions teens and parents may have.

 Who can I contact to get more information about the December 2021 Y2I trip for seniors?